cdrx/rancher-gitlab-deploy/README.md

   --stack TEXT                    The name of the stack in Rancher (defaults
-                                  to the name of the group in GitLab) [required] --sidekicks/--no-sidekicks      Upgrade sidekicks at the same time?
-Defaults to not upgrading sidekicks --service TEXT                  The name of the service in Rancher to upgrade (defaults to the name of the service in GitLab)  [required]
+                                  to the name of the group in GitLab) [required] --sidekicks/--no-sidekicks      Upgrade service sidekicks at the same time?
+                                  Defaults to not upgrading sidekicks --new-sidekick-image NAME IMAGE If specified, replace the named sidekick image (and :tag) with this one during the upgrade.
+                                  This flag can be used more than once.
+  --service TEXT                  The name of the service in Rancher to
+                                  upgrade (defaults to the name of the service in GitLab)  [required]